BarbyKelly/quizproject/README.md

 # Estonia Quiz

-Estonia quiz has been created by Software Development student, as part of Code Institute's Javascript project.
+Estonia quiz has been created by a Software Development student, as part of Code Institute's Javascript project.
 This quiz is for anyone who would like to test their knowledge about Estonia.

 Link to the live site: [Estonia Quiz](https://barbykelly.github.io/Estonia-Quiz/)